The flight from Boston to Los Angeles takes six hours, during which there is a kind of caricature of intimacy that develops, at least in Coach.

 Instead, the world comes down to exactly two types of people: Those who chit-chat on airplanes, and those who don’t.

 In the latter group are those who settle into an airplane seat, buckle up, and immediately pop in earphones and crack open a book.
 In the former group are those who—as you make your way toward them down the aisle—lock eye contact, smile and nod a silent hello, eagerly stand (“Oh absolutely—here, let me move right out of your way!”) while you contort into your own seat, and then retake their own spot, turn back toward you, beaming, and inquire, “So!
 Business or pleasure?”

 At times, I’ve tried a different path: I’ve tried broadcasting a personality that’s overly friendly and outgoing.
-But soon enough I realize that that strategy ultimately presents a different problem that’s even more awkward to resolve: Then, the issue becomes identifying where, exactly, lie the limits of the relationship.
+But soon enough that strategy ultimately presents a different problem that’s even more awkward to resolve: The issue becomes identifying where exactly lie the limits of the relationship.

 Here are 10 more things I hate about my neighbors (the airplane edition):

 1. Eating smelly food.
 I have two words for this one: Fast food.
 Wait, one more: Cinnabon.